Please note that the following changes were implemented via the following updates:

 You'll be surprised at how important these are.
 Here are some of the most popular ones that all players will want:

-- For Commanders: Sixth Sense.
-Will alert you when an enemy vehicle spots yours, giving you the chance to relocate and/or escape to safety.
+- For Commanders: Sixth Sense, a special commander feature, will alert you when an enemy vehicle spots yours, giving you the chance to relocate and/or escape to safety.

 - For Gunners: Deadeye.
 Increases the chance to critically damage modules or injure enemy crews with each shot.